kodezero1/FitLife/articles/lift-club-guide.md

 ---
-title: "Lift Club Guide"
+title: "FitLife Guide"
-dateCreated: "December 4, 2021"
+dateCreated: "July 30, 2023"
-lastUpdated: "December 4, 2021"
+lastUpdated: "July 30, 2023"
-authorUsername: "George"
+authorUsername: "Olatomi"
 coverImg: "lift-club-guide/liftclub-main.webp"
 readTime: "5 min"
 summary: "The ultimate Lift Club guide.
 Every detail about lift club and ways to optimize your experience using it."